cyclr/docs/pages/v2/05-application-connectors/authentication/zendesk.md

 ### OAuth2

-The Zendesk connector supports OAuth2 Authentication with the following information
+The Zendesk connector supports OAuth2 authentication with the following information

-- Unique Identifier.
+* Unique Identifier.
-- Client Secret.
+* Client Secret.
-- The Scopes requested of your zendesk application.
+* The Scopes requested of your zendesk application.

-In order to authenticate your OAuth2 Application you will need to create an OAuth Client in Zendesk.
-To create an OAuth2 Client for your  Zendesk Account, Please see [Zendesk's OAuth2 Client Setup Guide](https://support.zendesk.com/hc/en-us/articles/4408845965210#topic_qk3_d3s_qk).
+To authenticate your OAuth2 Application, you need to create an OAuth Client in Zendesk.
+To create an OAuth2 Client for your  Zendesk Account, see [Zendesk's OAuth2 Client Setup Guide](https://support.zendesk.com/hc/en-us/articles/4408845965210#topic_qk3_d3s_qk).

 </section>
 <section class="card">

 ## Cyclr Setup

-There are two ways to install the connector into an account in Cyclr: with a password or with an API token.
+There are two ways to install the connector into an account in Cyclr; you can use a password or an API token.

 ### Install with email and password